UniMath/agda-unimath/src/literature/1000plus-theorems.lagda.md

 ## Formalized theorems

-We order the theorems alphabetically and omit definite articles ("the").
+The theorems are ordered alphabetically, omitting definite articles ("the").

 ### Bézout's lemma {#Q513028}